Pregnancy Discrimination Lawyer in Allentown, PA

 Who Is Protected From Workplace Pregnancy Discrimination?

-Women who were, are or might become pregnant – and women who suffer from pregnancy-related medical conditions – are covered by Title VII and the PHRA.
+Women who were, are, or might become pregnant – and women who suffer from pregnancy-related medical conditions – are covered by Title VII and the PHRA.
 The U.S. Supreme Court has held that Title VII prohibits an employer from discriminating against a woman because of her capacity to become pregnant.
-Thus, women must not be discriminated against with regard to job opportunities or benefits because they might get pregnant.
+Thus, women must not be discriminated against in job opportunities or benefits because they might get pregnant.

 How Do You Prove Pregnancy Discrimination?